 These errors will continue on an endless loop in approximately 15 minute intervals and appear not to be enforced in any specific manner.
 What I have noticed (in testing) is that, in other cases, the server will intermittently have difficulty checking the license compliance.
 In this case, it will force the server (or domain services) to shut down.
 My sense is that this problem connecting is rather conveniently built into the process over time.

 If your thinking of Windows Server 2012 Essentials as an option, don’t bother.
-This operating system is also user-limited, but to 25 users.
+This operating system is also user-limited but to 25 users.
 Great for an office that might have a simple file server, but once you add any sort of service (and service accounts), you’ll reach 25 accounts fast.
 While there is a better transition point, you will still have to buy another copy of Windows Server to get there.

 While the user limit information has been public, what hasn’t been clearly stated by Microsoft is how users are calculated, what kind of accounts are counted towards the limit, and providing a way to declassify users that probably don’t apply.
 What’s worse, Microsoft doesn’t seem to provide a simple utility to list the users that count against this limit.
 They have a tool that checks regularly, but good luck if you want one to check occasionally.

 Then, if you look for an upgrade path, There is none.
 That’s right, you cannot do an in-place upgrade from Windows Server 2012 Foundation to Windows Server 2012 Standard.
 You might think many of the binaries and the server installation are identical, but Microsoft won’t let you do it.
-Contrast that with Windows Server 2008 R2, that did have an upgrade path, and I wouldn’t blame you for thinking they killed this option to remove the hassle of supporting customers.
+Contrast that with Windows Server 2008 R2, which did have an upgrade path, and I wouldn’t blame you for thinking they killed this option to remove the hassle of supporting customers.
 While you’re stuck in the mess you created, or you’ll have to build a computer (or virtual machine) and migrate to a new domain controller, and possibly reinstall windows on your original server.
-That’s allot of pain.
+That’s a lot of pain.